belindamo/science-agents-benchmarks/section_notes/01-research-concept.md

 check out https://pub.sakana.ai/ai-scientist-v2/paper/paper.pdf
 we want to observe where it worked well, where it failed, and design benchmark collection for it

-i was thinking paperbench's approach works quite well
+i was thinking paperbench's approach works quite well with LLM judges (https://openai.com/index/paperbench/) and we can take inspo from it.

+they benchmarked with LLM judge then i was thinking what we could do is get human ratings too, from like 3 experts. and then compare correlation between humans and LLMs+humans in their judge rankings

 <more info>
 # Sakana AI's research portfolio reveals nature-inspired breakthrough